GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### JavaScript is the only language that I'm aware of that people feel they don't need to learn before they start using it.
+> ### A stupid error is an algorithmically avoidable error.
+Mainly, you are stupid if you let an error that a program can detect go undetected.
 >
-> ~ *Douglas Crockford*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts